 Following consultation on the Scoping Report, the full assessment process was initiated.
-In summary, the assessment process has involved appraising a number of potential layout Options put forward during the development of the AAP ands Masterplan.
+As described in Section 2.2.5, the assessment process has involved appraising a number of potential layout Options put forward during the development of the AAP and Masterplan (including the Preliminary Options and 2009 Preferred Option).
 An extensive assessment of each Option was undertaken, taking account of the research undertaken to date.
 The Appraisal has considered enhancement and mitigation measures in the form of key issues and recommendations for implementation - which it considers pertinent to the successful delivery of the AAP, and maximisation of their sustainability benefits.